Me, you, and many others have at one point or another sought out the “best” exercise for fat loss (as well as for other goals I’m sure).

--Though, generally I believe the most effective exercise program should consist of a mix of strength, cardio-respiratory, and flexibility training, physical activity (in any form) IS KEY (regarding general health, fitness and weight loss)!!
+-Though, generally I believe the most effective exercise program should consist of a mix of strength, cardiovascular, and flexibility/mobility training, physical activity (in any form) IS KEY (regarding general health, fitness and weight loss)!!
 Worry first about getting accustomed to being more active and then worry about perfecting your regimen later down the road (once being more physically active is habitual).

 -An exercise program is of little to no value if it CANNOT BE SUSTAINED and because any physical activity influences energy expenditure and energy expenditure directly influences body weight, just moving more would be beneficial to our health and/or body composition.